 What exactly Bhajan is?
-Do you ever wonder from where it has been originated?
-What benefits do we derive from listening bhajan?
+Do you ever wonder where it has been originated?
+What benefits do we derive from listening to bhajan?
 Are Bhajans just make us calm and relax or there are other benefits attached too?
 Come, let’s dig into knowing the benefits of listening to bhajans.

 Research Reference – http://www.voiceofresearch.org/doc/sep-2013/sep-2013_7.pdf

-Bhaj Govindam is a devotional composition in Sanskrit ascribed by Adi Guru Sankaracharya.
-He refers in the verses that at the time of death, Money and all worldly knowledge will go in vain, only his name is the savior from this miserable cycle of life and death.
+Adi Guru Sankaracharya ascribed Bhaj Govindam, a devotional composition in Sanskrit.
+He too emphasised on the benefits of listening bhajans.
+He refers in the verses that at the time of death, Money and all worldly knowledge will go in vain, only his name is the saviour from this miserable cycle of life and death.
 Therefore sing the glory of God.